MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/how-to-implement-an-interface.md

 author: "gewarren"
 ms.author: "gewarren"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"

 ---
 # How to: Implement an Interface (Class Designer)
 In Class Designer, you can implement an interface on the class diagram by connecting it to a class that provides code for the interface methods.
 Class Designer generates an interface implementation and displays the relationship between the interface and the class as an inheritance relationship.
 You can implement an interface by drawing an inheritance line between the interface and the class or by dragging the interface from Class View.

 > [!TIP]
 >  You can create interfaces the same way you create other types.
 If the interface exists but does not appear on the class diagram, then first display it.
-For more information, see [How to: Create Types by using Class Designer](../ide/how-to-create-types-by-using-class-designer.md) and [How to: View Existing Types (Class Designer)](../ide/how-to-view-existing-types-class-designer.md).
+For more information, see [How to: Create Types by using Class Designer](how-to-create-types.md) and [How to: View Existing Types(how-to-view-existing-types.md).

 ### To implement an interface by drawing an inheritance line